-Lemony Snicket’s A Series of Unfortunate Events (movie 2004) review: Gothic tale is perverted into a Jim Carrey showcase
+Lemony Snicket’s A Series of Unfortunate Events (2004) review: Based on three Daniel Handler tales, Brad Silberling’s Gothic adventure is perverted into a Jim Carrey mugfest

-Three of Daniel Handler’s Gothic stories about three siblings on the run from a greedy, ruthless relative – The Bad Beginning, The Reptile Room, and The Wide Window – are given the big-budget Hollywood treatment in director Brad Silberling and screenwriter Robert Gordon’s Lemony Snicket’s A Series of Unfortunate Events.
+Three Daniel Handler stories about a trio of young siblings on the run from an unscrupulously greedy relative – The Bad Beginning, The Reptile Room, and The Wide Window – are given the big-budget Hollywood treatment in director Brad Silberling and screenwriter Robert Gordon’s Lemony Snicket’s A Series of Unfortunate Events.

-As to be expected, the $140 million movie boasts first-rate production values, with cinematographer Emmanuel Lubezki’s lenses thoroughly capturing the eerie Gothic-ness of production designer Rick Heinrichs’ creations and the extravagance of Colleen Atwood’s costumes.
-(It’s surely no coincidence that all three also worked on Tim Burton’s Gothic-y fantasy Sleepy Hollow, which earned Heinrichs an Oscar and Lubezki a nomination.)
+As to be expected, the $140 million movie boasts first-rate production values, with cinematographer Emmanuel Lubezki’s lenses ably capturing the Gothic feel of production designer Rick Heinrichs’ creations and the extravagance of Colleen Atwood’s costumes.
+(It’s surely no coincidence that all three also worked on Tim Burton’s Gothicky fantasy Sleepy Hollow, which earned Heinrichs an Oscar statuette and Lubezki a nomination.)

-Lemony Snicket’s A Series of Unfortunate Events begins after a house fire kills the wealthy Baudelaire couple (production designer Rick Heinrichs, Amy Brenneman), parents of Klaus (Liam Aiken), Violet (Emily Browning), and the toddler Sunny (Kara Hoffman and Shelby Hoffman; no relation to Dustin Hoffman, who has a cameo in the movie).
+Lemony Snicket’s A Series of Unfortunate Events begins after a house fire kills the wealthy Baudelaire couple (cameos by Rick Heinrichs and Amy Brenneman), parents of Klaus (Liam Aiken), Violet (Emily Browning), and the toddler Sunny (Kara Hoffman and Shelby Hoffman; no relation to Dustin Hoffman, who also has a cameo in the movie).